mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 Problem decomposition is fundamental to...
 Effective problem decomposition requires a deep understanding of the problem domain.
 Without a proper grasp of the core elements/concepts... creating inappropriate abstractions or inefficient divisions of functionality.

 It is a common misconception that the purpose of abstraction is to remove repetition.
 Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.
+Good abstractions provide interfaces that reduce coupling...

-Perhaps the most significant difference between new and experiences programmers is their ability to identify powerful abstractions.
-Choosing the right abstractions requires experience and domain knowledge.
-It is unlikely that an experienced programmer with no domain knowledge of optimisation would chose a good abstraction.
+Perhaps the most significant difference between new and experienced programmers is their ability to identify powerful abstractions.
+Choosing the right abstractions requires both programming experience and domain specific knowledge.
+It is unlikely that an experienced programmer with no domain knowledge of optimisation would chose an appropriate abstraction.